It is common that patients might have swelling and discomfort after any surgical procedure.

 DIET- Your diet should be soft for the first 24 hours.
 Drink a lot of liquids for the first few days following surgery.
 Avoid grains, spicy and crunchy foods for the first week ie. french bread, potato chips, rice, nuts etc.

 AVOID- Spitting, drinking through a straw and SMOKING for the first week.
 These will increase the potential for bleeding.
-Avoid alcohol and long exposures on the sun for the first week.
+Avoid alcohol and long exposure to the sun for the first week.

 ORAL HYGIENE- Avoid brushing the area today.
 You can clean the area with wet gauze wrapped around your finger.
 Tomorrow you may begin light brushing and flossing.
 The cleaner the area is kept the quicker it will heal.